insperatum/9.66/chapters/04-pset4-answers.md

 <b>Before submission please make sure all of the figures you want to include are visible above.</b><br/>
 If not, you can use the 'Run All' button below to re-run all of your code.<br/>

-To submit your work, click the export button and then upload the result to stellar. <i>Note: If you get a ‘Download Failed’ error, you can also copy+paste the textbox that appears underneath into a text file</i>
+To submit your work, click the export button and then upload the result to stellar.
 <table>
 <tr>
 <td>